 How is stage 3 ovarian cancer treated?

 In stage III of ovarian cancer, the disease is usually spread to the peritoneal cavity with deposits over the surface of other intra-abdominal organs.
 The patient may experience gross ascites (abdominal fluid).
-In this stage, the most effective way of treatment is first chemotherapy then surgery.
-If patients general condition is good, no ascites, limited peritoneal disease on CT scan, surgery followed by chemotherapy is also the option.
+In this stage, the most effective way of treatment is the first chemotherapy then surgery.
+If the patient’s general condition is good, no ascites, limited peritoneal disease on CT scan, surgery followed by chemotherapy is also the option.

-where chemotherapy is followed by surgery
+- where chemotherapy goes before surgery

 Upfront surgery (Staging laparotomy and debulking)

-See more on treatment for ovarian cancer here
+See more on treatment for ovarian cancer here.